stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

 I can't remember if we explicitly gave a reference to how hot it was.
 Like, it was definitely hot enough to kill you, [__TIM:__ Sure.] but boiling water would do that, like, would do a big number on you. [__BRYN:__ Yeah.]
-But I can't remember if we had the thing where like-- and it might've only been soundscaped but, like, you know, the bed legs catch fire as they touch them and stuff like that.
+But I can't remember if we had the thing where like-- and it might've only been soundscaped but, like, you know, the bed legs catch fire as they touch them and stuff like that. __[Tim chuckles]__ 'Cause obviously with boiling water, it would just be submerged, and all the [__BRYN:__ Yes.] objects would be sad but wouldn't be on fire.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Tim chuckles]__

-'Cause obviously with boiling water, it would just be submerged, and all the [__BRYN:__ Yes.] objects would be sad but wouldn't be on fire.

 #### TIM